gchq/gaffer-doc/docs/administration-guide/gaffer-config/config.md

 This is probably the simplest configuration file in the Gaffer deployment.
-In general it borrows a concept from [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html) to allow changing the context root and any properties related to Gaffer.
+In general it borrows a concept from [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/application-properties.html) to allow any properties related to Gaffer.
 In the example that follows we use it to set the file location properties of where the other config files are (inside the container).